tjustephen/ptp/README.md

   "apiKey": "", // apiKey credential found in PTP profile security tab.
   "interval": -1 // Interval, in minutes, that you'd like to run the script at.
   "downloadPath": -1, // Path to download .torrent files to.
 Optional.
+  "dataDirectoryPath": -1, // Path to directory to size check.
+  "dataDirectoryMaxSize": -1, // Max size of directory.
   "discordWebhookUrl": -1, // Discord webhook URI.
 Optional.
   "minseeders": -1, // Minimum amount of seeders.
 Set to -1 for unlimited.
   "maxseeders": -1, // Maximum amount of seeders.
 Set to -1 for unlimited.